Henties Bay to Kasane Expedition

 Included

-• You must be fully self-sufficient for the 2 nights wild camping
+- You must be fully self-sufficient for the 3-nights wild camping, supply your own water and shower/toilet

 Excluded

-• All camping gear, self-sufficient for the 2 nights wild camping with NO facilities
+- All camping gear, fully self-sufficient for the 3 nights wild camping with NO facilities

 Clients need to supply:

-Optional own bush shower and toilet, however we spend only 1 night @ Tsodilo Hills and 1 night @ Gundingwa area doing wild camping the rest of the campsites are at lodges/guest farms with ablution facilities.
+Optional own bush shower and toilet, and water, for the 3-nights wild camping, the rest of the campsites are at lodges/guest farms with ablution facilities.

 2 Large bags of wood to start with per vehicle.